-If your child has experienced birth trauma, serious illnesses, physical deprivation or emotional trauma, he or she may be at risk for a delay in fine motor development as well as other skill development.
+If your child has experienced birth trauma, serious illnesses, physical deprivation or emotional trauma, he or she may be at risk for a delay in fine motor development as well as delays in other skills.

 If you are in any way concerned about your child's development, please speak to your health professional as soon as possible!

 Read my free page on the essential bases of Fine Motor Development will help you to understand the foundational skills that are needed for good fine motor abilities and will also direct you to some fun learning activities to do with your child to help cover every base.

 If you are looking for ways to help your child's fine motor development, then check out my free pages below which are full of easy ideas to do at home, with resources you probably already have on hand!

 But if you are short of time, and want all the activities and information in an accessible format, then check out my downloadable OT Mom e-books!
 For the price of a cheap coffee or two, you can have great photographed activities at your fingertips!